 The region is characterised by three main forest types, each of which harbours its own specialties and peculiarities.
 'Terra Firme' forest is found on the areas of high ground and does not flood, whereas 'Varzea', forest is subject to periodic seasonal flooding, and 'Irapo' forest is permanently or near permanently flooded.

-A motorised canoe down the Napo takes you into the heart of the rainforest and its creeks.
+Excursions are by motorised canoe down the Napo, which take you into the heart of the rainforest and its creeks.

 View suggested itinerary